dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2015_06_28-the-beauty-of-asymmetric-encryption-rsa-crash-course-for-developers.md

 <p>If you use RSA in your application, then you should periodically (every few years) recycle your keys and generate a new pair to meet current length recommendations and stay secure.</p>

 <h2>Future</h2>
-<p>The entire security of RSA is built on the fact that it is impracticle to determine p and q by looking at n.
+<p>The entire security of RSA is built on the fact that it is impractical to determine p and q by looking at n.
 If at some point in the future a mathematician finds a way to rapidly factor n, then RSA would become of no use.</p>
 <p>Another interesting way of cracking most of today's crypto systems could be with the help of <a href="https://en.wikipedia.org/wiki/Quantum_computing#Potential">quantum computing</a>, which as of now still remains a very theoretical topic.</p>